Coronavirus (COVID-19): Pregnancy FAQs

 Article Translations: (Spanish)

-Do Pregnant Women Have a Higher Chance of Getting Coronavirus?
+Do Pregnant Women Have a Higher Chance of Getting Coronavirus (COVID-19)?

-How Can Pregnant Women Protect Themselves From Coronavirus?
+How Can Pregnant Women Protect Themselves From Coronavirus (COVID-19)?

-To protect themselves from coronavirus and other infections, pregnant women should:
+To protect yourself from coronavirus and other infections if you're pregnant:

-- Wash their hands well and often or use hand sanitizer with at least 60% alcohol.
+- Wash your hands well and often or use hand sanitizer with at least 60% alcohol.

-- Try not to touch their eyes, nose, and mouth.
+- Try not to touch your eyes, nose, and mouth.

 - Stay away from sick people.